SandPointHOA/spcchoa-site/content/terms/_index.md

 <li>By use of any other description of our Web site or material being linked to that makes sense within the
 context and format of content on the linking party's site.</li>
 </ol>
-<p>No use of Sand Point CC Hoa’s logo or other artwork will be allowed for linking absent a trademark license
+<p>No use of Sand Point Hoa’s logo or other artwork will be allowed for linking absent a trademark license
 agreement.</p>
 <h2>Iframes</h2>
 <p>Without prior approval and express written permission, you may not create frames around our Web pages or